jverzani/PySide.jl/README.md

 ## PySide

-[This package does not seem to have any user base.
-Please use the issue tracker for bug reports.]
+> **NOTE** This package does not seem to have any user base.
+Please use the issue tracker for bug reports.

 A `julia` package connecting `julia` to the `Qt` UI framework via Steven G. Johnson's PyCall connection to `Python`